alexandrehsaad/swiftui-extensions/README.md

 **`Flower`**: A representation of a flower.

-- `init(isMinimized:petals:)`: Creates a new instance with the specified minimized boolean and the number of petals.
+- `init(isMinimized:petals:shape:)`: Creates a new instance with the specified minimized boolean and the number and shape of petals.
 - `masked()`: Returns this view masked.

 **`UserInterface`**: A representation of a user interface.